jakepeery/go-deep-dive-slides/go-pointers-presentation.md

   x := 5
   p := &x // p is a pointer to x fmt.Println(*p) // prints 5
+  fmt.Println(p) // prints the memory address
   ```
 - Why use pointers?
   - Avoid copying large structs
   - Enable functions to modify values
   - Signal errors with `nil`
+- Note:
+  - On 64-bit systems, a pointer is always 8 bytes in size, regardless of the type it points to.
+  - Some Go types (maps, slices, channels, interfaces, and functions) already behave like pointers:
+    - When you pass these types to functions, the underlying data is shared, not copied.
+    - You do not need to use explicit pointers with these types to share or modify their contents.

 ---